Saint Catherine of Siena Church (Bambang)

-The Santa Catalina de Siena Parish Church, commonly referred to as Bambang Church, is an 18th-century, Baroque church located at Brgy.
+Saint Catherine of Siena Parish Church, commonly known as Bambang Church, is an 18th-century, Baroque Roman Catholic church located at Brgy.
 Buag, Bambang, Nueva Vizcaya, Philippines.
-The parish church, dedicated to Saint Catherine of Siena, is under the jurisdiction of the Roman Catholic Diocese of Bayombong.
+The parish church, dedicated to Saint Catherine of Siena, is under the jurisdiction of the Diocese of Bayombong.

-Parish history
+History

 Christianity had its origins in Bambang when the Dominicans, led by Father Tomas Gutierrez, established the mission called Ytuy in 1609 to convert and serve the local tribe called Isinay.
 The present-day towns of Bambang, Bayombong, Aritao, and Kayapa comprised the said mission.
 Bambang, then called San Bernardo, was officially created as a town on July 5, 1747.
 The Dominicans established their convent in Bambang in 1751 with Father Cristobal Rodriguez as its first vicar.
 Years later, the construction of the present church started.
 In 1772, the construction of the church commenced under Father Domingo Caro, OP.
 The church was completed before the turn of the century, in 1791.
 The remains of a certain Rosa de Santa Maria is recorded to have been interred in the church, under one of the side altarpieces dedicated to Our Lady of the Most Holy Rosary.
-Rosa de Santa Maria, an Igorot woman, is one of the two native Filipina "flowers of sanctity".
+Rosa de Santa Maria, an Isinay woman, is one of the two native Filipina "flowers of sanctity".
+She was known as Doña Maria de Luta, the wife of Nicolas Dalimang Calderon, an Isinay Governadorcillo of Bambang.